civican/legisinfo/44-1/bills/C-19/bill_text.md

   **(1)** Paragraph 40(b) of the Act is replaced by the following:

-    respecting the calculation and payment to a province of advances on account of any amount that may become payable to the province under this Act, an administration agreement, a reciprocal taxation agreement, a sales tax harmonization agreement, a coordinated cannabis taxation agreement or **a coordinated vaping product taxation agreement** and the adjustment, by way of reduction or set off, of other payments to the province because of those advances;
+    respecting the calculation and payment to a province of advances on account of any amount that may become payable to the province under this Act, an administration agreement, a reciprocal taxation agreement, a sales tax harmonization agreement, a coordinated cannabis taxation agreement or a coordinated vaping product taxation agreement and the adjustment, by way of reduction or set off, of other payments to the province because of those advances;

   **(2)** Paragraph 40(d) of the Act is replaced by the following:

-    prescribing the time and manner of making any payment under this Act, an administration agreement, a sales tax harmonization agreement, a coordinated cannabis taxation agreement or **a coordinated vaping product taxation agreement**;
+    prescribing the time and manner of making any payment under this Act, an administration agreement, a sales tax harmonization agreement, a coordinated cannabis taxation agreement or a coordinated vaping product taxation agreement;

 #### Customs Act